 You’ve found a great candidate that ticks all of your client’s boxes and is a perfect fit for an open role.
 Or, a great client within your niche with plenty of potential.
 You craft and send out the perfect cold email, but get no response.
 Now what?

 You follow up.
 In recruitment and in sales, persistence pays.
 It is almost never enough to send just one email to the candidate and wait for a response, you most certainly are leaving the money on the table.
 A great drip campaign is an excellent way to put yourself back on the radar.

-At recruiterflow, we’ve seen our customers sometimes triple their response rates just by following up a couple of times.
-However, sending too many follow up emails in a short span of time can easily get you flagged as spam, and you’ll want to avoid that.
+At Recruiterflow, we’ve seen our customers sometimes triple their response rates just by following up a couple of times.
+However, sending too many follow-up emails in a short span of time can easily get you flagged as spam, and you’ll want to avoid that.

 Sales experts like Steli Efti recommend a maximum of six touchpoints for completely cold prospects.

-Candidate Follow up Templates for Recruiting Agencies
+Candidate Follow-up Recruiting Email Templates for Recruiting Agencies

-Sales follow up email templates for agencies
+Sales follow-up recruiting email templates for staffing agencies

 Run email sequences with Recruiterflow to make more placements.